h2r/ein/doc/movo.md

 * open and close the gripper; set joint targets and positions for the fingers.

 * light fields with the kinect 2.
 (Our kinect 2 frame rate is realllllly slow.)

-* interfacing with the speaker and text to speech system.

 * better base movement, so you can do it with the map.